Teragron/Speech2Plate/README.md

 13. After getting the my_config_file.ini file, put this inside the main workflow folder and connect your printer to the PC/Laptop and make sure that you are using the right Serial Port.
 (For me it was COM3)

-13. Then simply type this command:
+13. Then simply run this command:
 ```bash
 python tam_speech.py
 ```